hazelcast/hazelcast-jet/site/docs/sql/intro.md

 `hazelcast-jet-sql-{jet-version}.jar` file from the `opt/` to the `lib/` directory.

-If you use Jet in embedded mode, besides the `hazelcast-jet-core` dependency add also the `hazelcast-jet-sql` dep:
+If you use Jet in embedded mode, besides the `hazelcast-jet` dependency add also the `hazelcast-jet-sql` dep:

 <!--DOCUSAURUS_CODE_TABS-->